Stacer-Varien/Jeanne-Bot/README.md

+## DO NOT FORK AND TEST THIS BRANCH!
+MOST OF IT IS WRITTEN IN NEXTCORD AND MIGHT BREAK THE BOT ON YOUR SIDE.
+RATHER USE THE MAIN BRANCH

 Jeanne is a multipurpose bot with miscellaneous, moderation, management and some fun commands.
-Later, she will have new commands implemented in the nearby future

 **FEATURES**